purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 The `onClick` function then returns a value of type `IProp`.
 You should remember `IProp` from the previous chapter.
 As a refresher, Halogen HTML elements specify a list of what properties and events they support.
 Properties and events in turn specify their type.
 Halogen is then able to ensure that you never use a property or event on an element that doesn't support it.
 In this case buttons do support `onClick` events, so we're good to go!

+In this simple example, the `MouseEvent` parameter is ignored by the handler function passed to `onClick`, since the action is completely determined by which button receives the click.
+We will talk about accessing the event itself after we have looked at effects in section 3 of this guide.

 ### Bringing It All Together

 Let's bring each of our types and functions back together to produce our counter component -- this time with types specified.
 Let's revisit the types and functions that we wrote: